El Salvador releases second woman jailed over abortion

-San Salvador (AFP) - A Salvadoran woman serving a 30-year sentence for aggravated homicide after having an abortion was released from prison on Tuesday having served half her sentence.
+San Salvador (AFP) - A Salvadoran woman serving a 30-year sentence for aggravated homicide over an alleged abortion after she was raped was released from prison on Tuesday having served half her sentence.

-"I am happy to be with my family," Figueroa, now 34, told reporters outside San Salvador's Women's Prison following her release.
+"I am happy to be with my family," Figueroa, 34, told reporters outside the Women's Prison in San Salvador following her release.

+"I hope that other women are given the opportunity to go free."

 She had served 15 years of her sentence, imposed when she was 19 years old.